xKerman/restricted-unserialize/README.md

 This composer package provides `unserialize` function that is safe for [PHP Obejct Injection (POI)](https://www.owasp.org/index.php/PHP_Object_Injection).

-If normal `unserialize` function is used for deserilizing user input in your PHP application:
+If normal `unserialize` function is used for deserializing user input in your PHP application:

 1. Don't use this package, use `json_decode` in order to avoid PHP Object Injection
 2. If compatibility matters, first use this function and then try to use `json_decode` in the near future